saucelabs/sauce-docs/docs/dev/cli/saucectl.md

 [Puppeteer on Sauce Docs](/web-apps/automated-testing/puppeteer/)

-Browser support for each framework is based on the Sauce Labs docker images provided in the `saucectl` installation.
+Browser support is based on the Sauce Labs docker images provided in the `saucectl` installation.
 Each Docker image tag is the latest image that supports the specific framework version, as detailed in the available [Sauce Puppeteer Runner release notes](https://github.com/saucelabs/sauce-puppeteer-runner/releases).

 </TabItem>